-No. If you’re feeding a complete and balanced raw diet (The We Feed Raw diet), this is the healthiest and most species-appropriate way for your pet carnivore to eat.
-In fact, the best way to decrease a dog’s or cat’s risk of getting sick from salmonella is to feed them a raw diet.
+If you’re feeding a complete and balanced raw diet, this is the most species-appropriate way for your pet carnivore to eat.
 A complete and balanced raw diet is what dogs and cats are designed to eat.
-And when dogs and cats eat what they are meant to eat, their immune systems are at their strongest and their digestive systems can do what they are meant to do, which, again, is to process raw meat.
+And when dogs and cats eat what they are meant to eat, their immune systems are at their strongest and their digestive systems can do what they are meant to do.
 The acidity level in their stomachs is very high, which makes it an inhospitable environment for bacteria.
 Dogs and cats are much more likely to get sick when they are fed a diet not intended for a carnivore—a diet filled with grains, starches, and sugars.
 Because these ingredients are not easily digestible for a dog or cat, it alters the PH in their gut, which impacts how effectively they can destroy pathogenic bacteria.
-So, ultimately, it’s not the raw diets that should be cause for concern, but rather the species-inappropriate ones filled with poorly digestible ingredients.
 To ensure your own safety when feeding raw, use the same practices you would when preparing your own meats: exercise basic hygiene, wash your hands, and keep surfaces clean.

 Is it normal that my dog is drinking less water on the raw diet?
 Should this include cats?

 Yes, this is to be expected.
 We Feed Raw provides food in its raw, natural state.
 Raw meat contains moisture and is low in sodium.
 Because kibble has had the water removed, dogs constantly have to drink water to stay properly hydrated.

 How can a raw diet reduce the chances of bloat and torsion?